BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: Experiments

-\paragraph{Imperfect Poses Refinement for Multi-View Synthetic Images} Figure~\ref{fig:blender} shows the results of imperfect pose refinement for multi-view synthetic images.
+Figure~\ref{fig:blender} shows the results of imperfect pose refinement for multi-view synthetic images.
 Qualitatively, BAA-NGP produces better-quality image synthesis with cleaner backgrounds and finer details.
 For quantitative analysis, as shown in Table~\ref{tab:blender}, the results demonstrate that BAA-NPG not only yields similar pose estimation results and improved image synthesis quality but also achieves a more than 10-fold speedup.
 One observation from this result is that the Materials scenes in the dataset were more challenging, likely due to the limitations of hash grid feature encoding.
 The authors of iNGP reported similar findings when using ground truth camera poses, attributing this issue to the dataset's high complexity and view-dependent reflections \cite{mueller2022instant}.